 Despite the high adoption of patient portals among healthcare organizations, only about 40% of patients in the U.S. accessed a patient portal in 2020.
 This relatively low adoption rate could be indicative of more widespread disparities in health.

-A study found that people who didn’t use patient portals were more likely to have less than a college education, be on Medicaid, be male and lack a regular medical provider compared to portal users.
-The study also found that non-white individuals were less likely to be offered access to the portal.
+A study found that people who didn’t use patient portals were more likely to have less than a college education, be on Medicaid, be male, and lack a regular medical provider compared to portal users.
+The study also found that patients of color were less likely to be offered access to the portal.
 Low usage of patient portals may also be attributed to accessibility, as these platforms require an internet connection.

 Wearable medical devices give patients control over their health

 Do you wear a fitness tracker like nearly 25% of the population?
 If so, you’ve likely experienced the benefits of wearable technology first-hand.
-While many of these devices have historically been considered just recreational, they’ve been showing value in the healthcare industry.
+While many of these devices are considered primarily recreational, they’ve shown usefulness in the support of patient care.

-Like patient portal technology, wearable health and medical devices can give more power to individuals over their health.
-In particular, health and fitness devices offer individuals valuable health data like oxygen saturation, sleep levels and heart rate.
-People can then use this data to make positive lifestyle choices about how they eat, sleep, exercise and more.
+Among the more visible emerging healthcare technologies, wearable health and medical devices can give more power to individuals over their health.
+In particular, health and fitness devices offer individuals valuable health data like oxygen saturation, sleep levels, and heart rate.
+People can then use this data to make positive lifestyle choices about how they eat, sleep, exercise, and more.

 These kinds of health data can potentially save lives.
-In many instances, smartwatches can alert the user to emergency situations and give them time to seek medical attention.
-In the case of a 34-year-old Fitbit user, the device alerted him to an abnormally low heart rate that was later found to be caused by coronary artery blockages by medical professionals, saving his life.
+In some situations, smartwatches can alert the user to developing emergencies and give them time to seek medical attention.
+In the case of one 34-year-old Fitbit user, the device alerted him to an abnormally low heart rate that was later found by medical professionals to be caused by coronary artery blockages, saving his life.

-As care continues to shift digitally, we predict wearable medical devices will become increasingly important in providing high-quality and accessible medical care beyond the inpatient and office setting.
+As care continues to shift into the digital space, we predict wearable medical devices will become increasingly important in providing high-quality and accessible medical care beyond the inpatient and office settings.

 As healthcare continues to rapidly innovate, our healthcare commercial intelligence can give you the most accurate, current insights to help you stay in tune with new industry and medical technology developments.